 ith the new threshold for communication descriptors.

+Scope: global.

+Type: required.

+Intent: in.

 Specified as: an integer value greater than zero.

 Note: the threshold value is only queried by the library at the time a call to psb_cdall is executed, therefore changing the threshold has no effect on communication descriptors that have already been initialized.
 Moreover the threshold must have the same value on all processes.